rskmoi/namedivider-python/README.md

 NameDivider divides the name using statistical information of the kanji used in the names.

-In general names, the accuracy of division is about 99%.
+Measuring the accuracy using a privately held data set, the accuracy is 99.21%.

-In rare names, the accuracy of division is about 92%.
+In the next release, scheduled for May 2022, this will be around 99.85 ± 0.010%.

 ## Documents